Chadowo/chadowo.github.io/_posts/2024-01-05-new-way-to-export-gosu-games.md

 [MRuby](https://mruby.org/) is the "lightweight implementation of the Ruby language complying with part of the ISO standard. mruby can be linked and embedded within your application.".
-That means that much like [Lua](https://www.lua.org/) we can embed MRuby into our own application and use it as a scripting language, without having to install the big runtime of CRuby (The de-facto Ruby implementation, and the one you're probably used to).
+That means that much like [Lua](https://www.lua.org/) we can embed MRuby into our own application and use it as a scripting language, without having to install the big CRuby runtime (The de-facto Ruby implementation, and the one you're probably using).

 Ok, so how do we use it to export a game?
 Well, firstly we'll need a way to use Gosu from MRuby itself, and lucky for us someone has already done that, in the form of a mgem (equivalent of a gem for MRuby, it's not so much like a gem since MRuby has no package manager whatsoever): [mruby-gosu](https://github.com/cyberarm/mruby-gosu) by Cyberarm.
 Then what's left is integrating all of this onto an app!